 - A spade while it seems to be just like the shovel, it also has a pointed end for prying.

 Shovels and spades are different tools used in gardening and landscaping.
 Both are used commonly by homeowners and professionals and in gardens every day for a number of garden projects.
 A shovel can be used for digging holes and planting, as well as digging out soil.
 A spade is more specialized for digging out dirt in hard ground, and it can be used for breaking up hard ground.

 The spade is a tool with one sharpened edge, and it is used for fast digging.
-The shovel is used for moving or scooping dirt, and it can be used to smooth or level a surface.
-The shovel is more widely used because of its versatility, and the spade is used for its precision.
+The shovel is used for moving or scooping dirt, and it can be used to smooth or level out a surface.
+The shovel is often used due to its versatility, and the spade is used for its precision.

-One of the main differences in these tools is the shape.
+One of the main differences in these tools is the shape of the tool itself.
 A spade is an elongated version of a shovel.
 However, there are a number of different shapes of spades and shovels on the market.
 A spade is the shape that is recommended for most garden projects.
-The sharpened edge makes this type of spade perfect for digging holes and planting bulbs.
+The sharpened edge makes a spade perfect for digging holes and planting bulbs.
 Both a spade and shovel can be used for digging and shoveling.

 Both tools are needed if you are the type of person who loves to work in your garden.
 If you need to chose just one of the two tools to buy, opt to buy the spade and not the shovel.